 Why You Should Consider Treasury Securities for Your Portfolio

-Individual investors may choose from a variety of Treasury securities including Treasury bills, notes, bonds, Treasury Inflation-Protected securities (TIPS), and U.S. Savings Bonds.
+Individual investors may choose from a variety of Treasury securities: Treasury bills, notes, and bonds, Floating Rate Notes (FRNs), Treasury Inflation-Protected securities (TIPS), and U.S. Savings Bonds.
 Although each has its own features, advantages, and interest formulas, all share one important quality for anyone wanting a diversified portfolio — Treasury securities are safe and secure, backed by the full faith and credit of the United States government.

-Benefits of Treasury Bills, Notes, Bonds, and TIPS
+Benefits of Treasury Bills, Notes, Bonds, FRNs, and TIPS

 Treasury bills are short-term investments issued with maturities of a year or less.
 They are sold at a discount from their face value (par).
 The difference between the original purchase price and what the Treasury pays you at maturity (par) is interest.
 This interest is exempt from state and local income taxes but must be reported as interest income on your federal tax return in the year the Treasury bill matures.